Colthor/PerhapsLD31/README.md

-PerhapsLD31
+Sekrit Christmas Jam 2014 Entry
 ===========

-Possibly LD31, possibly Sekrit Christmas
+Originally possibly LD31 and possibly Sekrit Christmas Jam, now we know.

++ and - adjust the number of particles.

+You'll figure the rest out, I'm sure.